Learning how to lay your own bricks and blocks is a very useful skill to poses and one that you will find that you use often.

-The steel reinforcing bars (12mm High Tensile bars are recommended) can be bought at any builders merchants and easily cut with a hack saw.
+The steel reinforcing bars (12mm High Tensile bars are recommended) can be bought at any builders merchants and easily cut with a hack saw or angle grinder.

 This bond is used for decoration in garden walls as shown but serves the useful purposes of allowing some visibility and also creates less resistance to strong winds.

 To finish the top of a wall, a course of bricks is often laid on one of their stretcher edges.
 This is called, again inventively, a Brick On Edge course.